R0d19/ACTIVE-DIRECTORY/README.md

 To access internet, select Public inbound ports, for testing choose to allow selected ports, for real live, choose none and create your own as a professional

-Select inbound ports, choose HTTP for windows and SSH for Linux, RDP will be automatically selected
+Selectports, choose HTTP for windows and SSH for Linux, RDP will be automatically selected

 Click to confirm the Licensing